 Anyone who is in close contact or thinks they have been exposed to someone who tests positive for COVID-19 should get tested as soon as possible.

 For those who will be sharing the same household and are able to quarantine at home, the Public Health staff will give advice on how to stay safe and how long to stay home.

 Once someone is recovered, if the rest of the household contacts are negative, it is safe for the person to return home and/or resume normal household activities.Last Updated 08/25/2020 - 15:14

 If you test positive for COVID-19 and have symptoms, you may discontinue isolation if the following conditions are met:

-- at least 3 days (72 hrs.) have passed without fever (without the use of fever-reducing meds) AND
+- the most recent 24 hrs have passed without fever (without the use of fever-reducing meds) AND

 - improvement in respiratory symptoms (like cough, shortness of breath) AND

 - at least 10 days have passed since the symptoms first appeared (CDC updated this guidance to 10 days to reflect a longer duration of viral shedding.)